vxj9800/bareMetalRP2040/02_xipAndFlash/README.md

 - [W25Q80DV Flash Datasheet, Chapters 6-8](https://www.winbond.com/resource-files/w25q80dv%20dl_revh_10022015.pdf#page=11)

 ### Let's Start Slow
 Reading the Flash datasheet, you'll very quickly learn, in Chapter 6, that it can work with three variants of SPI; Standard SPI, Dual SPI and Quad SPI; in modes 0 and 3.
 Let's stick to Standard SPI in mode 0 for now.
 It also contains registers like `CONTROL` and `STATUS` that would require special attention.
-With the goal of reading the instructions from Flash in mind, you'd soon realize that you just have to make the &micro;C spit out the [*Read Data* (`0x3`)](https://www.winbond.com/resource-files/w25q80dv%20dl_revh_10022015.pdf#page=26) instruction along with the appropriate address and you'd receive the program instructions stored in the Flash back.
+With the goal of reading the instructions from Flash in mind, you'd soon realize that you just have to make the &micro;C spit out the [*Read Data* (`0x3`)](https://www.winbond.com/resource-files/w25q80dv%20dl_revh_10022015.pdf#page=26) instruction along with the appropriate address and the Flash will return the program instructions stored at that address.
 Following diagram shows the SPI message associated with such an interaction.
 ![image](../misc/figs/chap2/flashReadData.svg)

 Unfortunately, the discussion in RP2040's Datasheet is not that easy to follow.
 Regardless, on the &micro;C's side, you'd notice that almost every important aspect of this communication is handled by three registers,